ernestoresende/frontendmasters-notes/an-overview-of-the-three-pillars-of-javascript/README.md

 # Scope / Closures

-Scope means: where too look for thing in JavaScript.
-MDN defines it as: "the context in which vallues and expressions are *visible* and can be referenced.
+Scope means: where to look for a thing in JavaScript.
+MDN defines it as: "the context in which values and expressions are *visible* and can be referenced.

 A function serves as closure in JavaScript, and thus creates a scope.
 For example, a variable defined inside of a function cannot be accessed outside of it.

 ## Undefined / Undeclared

-A variable that is undefined was declared somewhere, but holds no value.
+A variable that is undefined was declared somewhere but holds no value.

-A varibale that is undeclared was never declared anywhere in the visible scope.
+A variable that is undeclared was never declared anywhere in the visible scope.

 ## Function Expression